How Essex Played A Role In The Real ‘Ford V Ferrari’

 Chris Richardson, a motor designer and engineer at the MagForceX® Innovation Center said that the numbers that are being produced are simply revolutionary, specifically regarding thermal conductivity.

 “We’ve got anecdotal evidence from some our customers saying some of these motors were running 10 to 20 degrees colder,” he said.
-“For some of these high partial discharge inception, the applications, they need this very thick layer of enamel in order to operate.
-By making that thermal path more conductive, you’re basically getting the heat out more easily.
+“For some of these high partial discharge instances, the applications would otherwise need a very thick layer of enamel in order to operate.
+By making that thermal path more conductive you’re basically getting the heat out more easily with a lot less enamel.
 This allows the designer to improve the design in several directions including efficiency and power density.

 “These major motor manufacturers are going out there for additional thermal conductivity and dielectric training.
 This is one of those properties that everybody knows they need to get better at and so when you say that there is two to three times the improvement of a standard Polyimide in enamel in terms of thermal conductivity, that means a lot.”